lvclark/paralog_id/README.md

 `scripts/variance_and_bias.R` uses simulated data to explore the impact of population and techinical parameters on the variance and bias of Hind/He.

+`scripts/simulate_mapping_pops.R` uses simulated data to explore the variance of Hind/He in diploid and tetraploid F1 mapping populations.

 ### Documentation

 `doc/using_hindhe.Rmd` contains a brief exploration of the Hind/He statistic